 A: Notifications of acceptance or decline were sent in July.

 Q: How long is a session at NCHEP?

 A: All sessions, regardless of the type, will last 60 minutes.

 A: Each year a team of external reviewers apply and are selected to review submissions.
 All proposal reviewers have experience and/or expertise related to the topic for which they have been selected as a reviewer, and reviewers represent the dynamic makeup of the field.

 A: Conference participants may only be the lead submitter for one proposal to the 2022 NCHEP.
 Conference space is limited, and as the conference grows, we do not have the capacity to support presenters making multiple proposals.
 It is possible to be a co-presenter on additional sessions, but the session will need to be submitted by someone else.

 Q: How and when will I know if my submission was accepted or declined?

 A: The Alliance for Higher Education in Prison will represent the decision of the External Reviewers by sending an email or letter to the person who submitted the proposal with an accept/decline decision message included.
 Presenters who have identified co-presenters in their proposals should also notify their co-authors/presenters at this stage.

-Q: If I submit to an ‘Open Discussion’ and it is accepted, how and when will I know who else I am submitting with?
+Q: If I submit an ‘Individual Paper’ and it is accepted, how and when will I know who else I am submitting with?

-A: ‘Open Discussion’ submissions are grouped together based on the topic selected.
-You will be notified of the other discussants presenting at the same time when you are assigned a moderator for your presentation.
+A: ‘Individual Paper’ submissions are grouped together based on the topic selected.
+You will be notified of the other participants presenting at the same time when you are assigned a moderator for your presentation.